thingsboard/thingsboard.github.io/docs/reference/plugins/messaging.md

 ## Overview

-This RPC plugin enables communication between various IoT devices through the Thingsboard cluster.
+This RPC plugin enables communication between various IoT devices through the ThingsBoard cluster.
 The plugin introduces basic security features: devices are able to exchange messages only if they belong to the same customer.
 The plugin implementation can be customized to cover more complex security features.